mkathiravan/Android-Notes/Design_Pattern.md

 ### What is Factory Design pattern and example?

  ---> It is a creational pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created that will be created.
-Here's how you can implement the Factory Design Pattern in kotlin using SMS and Email notifications as examples.
+Here's how you can implement the Factory Design Pattern in kotlin using SMS and Email notifications as examples

          interface Notification
            {